Analogue Gravity: Catalogue of Models

-\paragraph{Summary:}
+\paragraph*{Summary:\;}

-The propagation of photons in a dielectric medium characterized by $3\times3$ permeability and permittivity tensors constrained by $\mathbfs{\epsilon} \propto \mathbfs{\mu}$ is equivalent (at the level of geometric optics) to the propagation of photons in a curved spacetime manifold characterized by the ultrastatic metric (\ref{dielectric-metric}), provided one only considers wavelengths that are sufficiently long for the macroscopic description of the medium to be valid.
-If in addition one takes a fluid dielectric, by controlling its flow one can generalize the Gordon metric and again reproduce metrics of the Painlev\'e--Gullstrand type, and therefore geometries with ergoregions.
-If the proportionality constant relating $\mathbfs{\epsilon} \propto \mathbfs{\mu}$ is position independent, one can make the stronger statement (\ref{dielectric-metric-physical}) which holds true at the level of physical optics.
+The propagation of photons in a dielectric medium characterised by $3\times3$ permeability and permittivity tensors constrained by $\mathbold{\epsilon} \propto \mathbold{\mu}$ is equivalent (at the level of geometric optics) to the propagation of photons in a curved spacetime manifold characterised by the ultra-static metric (\ref{dielectric-metric}), provided one only considers wavelengths that are sufficiently long for the macroscopic description of the medium to be valid.
+If, in addition, one takes a fluid dielectric, by controlling its flow one can generalise the Gordon metric and again reproduce metrics of the Painlev\'e--Gullstrand type, and therefore geometries with ergo-regions.
+If the proportionality constant relating $\mathbold{\epsilon} \propto \mathbold{\mu}$ is position independent, one can make the stronger statement (\ref{dielectric-metric-physical}) which holds true at the level of physical optics.
+Recently this topic has been revitalised by the increasing interest in (classical) meta-materials.
+See for instance~\citep{Schuster:2017mdx, Schuster:2018ycr,Schuster:2018cwt,Schuster:2018bqx}.